tuxsudo/free-dom/README.md

 # Free-DOM

 A composition of small micro-libraries for interacting with the DOM.
-Modules are designed and encouraged to be used a-la-carte, but a window global can be used if it's preferred.

-	qsa('p')
-		.map( addClass('my-class') );

 ## qsa